quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens.markdown

 toks <- tokens(immig_corp)
 ```

-A corpus is passed to `tokens()` in the code above, but it works with a character string.
+A corpus is passed to `tokens()` in the code above, but it works with a character string too.

 ```r